EndPointCorp/end-point-blog/2023/04/pgtap-for-database-unit-tests.md

 ### Installing & setting up pgTAP

 **Note**: make sure you have Postgres installed on your system.
-If you don't have it, you can follow [postgres documentation](https://www.postgresql.org/download/) to learn how to install it.
+If you don't have it, you can follow the [Postgres documentation](https://www.postgresql.org/download/) to learn how to install it.

 To install pgTAP for Postgres, you will need to follow these steps: